Skip to main content

 CommandWhat it does

-gji new [branch] [--detached] [--open] [--editor <cli>] [--json]Create a branch and worktree, then enter it.
+gji new [branch] [--from-current] [--detached] [--take] [--copy] [--task <description>] [--force] [--open] [--editor <cli>] [--dry-run] [--json]Create a branch and worktree, optionally carrying uncommitted changes and recording a task.

 gji pr <ref> [--json]Fetch a pull request ref and open it in a dedicated worktree.

-gji open [branch] [--editor <cli>] [--save] [--workspace]Open a worktree in an editor.
+gji open [branch] [--select] [--editor <cli>] [--save] [--workspace]Open the current or selected worktree in an editor.

 gji back [n] [--print]Return to the previously visited worktree, optionally N steps back.